yuening-lab/MTG/README.md

 ## MTG
-This is the source code for paper ''Text-enhanced Multi-Granularity Temporal Graph Learning for Event Prediction'' accepted by ICDM2022
+This is the source code for paper ''Text-enhanced Multi-Granularity Temporal Graph Learning for Event Prediction'' accepted by ICDM 2022

 Xiaoxue Han, [Yue Ning](https://yue-ning.github.io/)